yusufaine/tp/docs/DeveloperGuide.md

   Use case ends.

-* 4a.
-RecipeBook checks if the given index is valid.
+* 3a.
+RecipeBook checks if the given recipe name or index is valid.
-    * If index is valid
+    * If recipe name or index is valid

       Use case ends.

-    * If index is invalid,
+    * If recipe name or index is invalid,
         * RecipeBook shows an error message

           Use case resumes at step 2

-* 6a.
+* 3b.
 RecipeBook checks if the fields to be edited are valid
     * if input fields are valid

       Use case ends
     * if input fields are invalid
         * RecipeBook shows an error message

-          Use case resumes at step 4
+          Use case resumes at step 2

-*{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 recipes without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should not use a DBMS to store data.
 5. Should work without requiring an installer.